hoshiyuki-tamako/atelier_online_data_unpack/README.md

 ## Notes

-All exported files `images` `models` `export json/csv` are NOT license in MIT as those were not belongs to me
+All exported files `images` `models` are NOT license in MIT as those were not belongs to me

 For developer, see `./development.md`